 Children are naturally curious about technology and how it works.
 If you make computer programming something fun, rather than work, you will find that is not actually that hard to encourage them to learn.

-Robotic toys such as Lego Mind storm and Cubelets are often very good “gateway” introduction to the world of programming.
+Robotic toys such as Lego Mind Storm and Cubelets are often very good “gateway” introductions to the world of programming.
 Using these toys children can understand how lines of code can affect the real world.
 It is also much more satisfying for a child to see a robot walk across the room because they programmed it to do so.

-If you love gardening and want to clean your yard with best cordless leaf blower:
+If you love gardening and want to clean your yard with the best cordless leaf blower: